Striker (comic): Plot

 The strip has followed the adventures of its hero Nick Jarvis from his debut as a 20-year-old footballer to his present-day role as the billionaire owner of fictitious football club Warbury Warriors.
 When the strip started Nick was an apprentice engineer and an amateur footballer playing for his home team, the non-league side Oakvale, who had just been drawn against Manchester United in the third round of the FA Cup.
 Oakville were subsequently well beaten in this match, however, Jarvis played well and was spotted by Jim Cassidy and Alex McCabe, who were the manager and chairman of the fictional Thamesford Football Club.
 Cassidy and McCabe subsequently approached Jarvis to play on a trial basis for Thamesford, however, he initially rejected this offer, but later changed his mind and played against Ashton.
-After impressing in his trial match, he signed for Thamesford on a permanent basis, however, he soon found himself facing a charge of making love to an under aged girl.
+After impressing in his trial match, he signed for Thamesford on a permanent basis, however, he soon found himself facing a charge of having sex with an under aged girl.
 At his subsequent trial, Jarvis was found not guilty after the prosecution's witness was star struck and found not to be able to distinguish between the fact and fantasy.

 Thamesford subsequently celebrated their 50th anniversary by touring Mexico during the 1986 World Cup, where Nick was kidnapped after his teammate Gary Lewis claimed that he was Thamesford's most valuable player.
 The kidnappers subsequently asked McCabe for half of Jarvis reported value of £900 thousand.
 McCabe initially refused to negotiate with the kidnappers, but was told that he would need to look for a whole new team and manager if he didn't pay the ransom.
 As a result, McCabe paid the ransom to one of the kidnappers, who told McCabe that Jarvis would be freed if he got back to his fellow kidnappers within two hours.
 However, he was subsequently killed in a landslide, before he got back to his fellow kidnappers.
 As a result, his fellow kidnapper was about to harm Jarvis, before he managed to escape with the kidnapper's sister to the nearest town.
 Jarvis was subsequently approached to play in the village's annual football game, where he scored a couple of goals before they gave him a lift back to the team's hotel.
 He then had a holiday in Acapulco with his girlfriend, before flying back to England for the player of the year awards and pre-season training.